M4ss1ck/telegram-obs-overlay/README.md

 - **Bot not receiving messages?** For privacy reasons, Telegram bots in groups only receive messages that explicitly mention them, or commands they can handle, unless the bot is an admin
 - **Images not showing?** Make sure your server can reach the Telegram API to download the files
 - **Docker or Coolify issues?** Check the logs for any errors related to environment variables or network connectivity
+- **Watch mode not working?** Ensure you don't have conflicting volume mounts in your docker-compose files

 ## License